How TutorThings Is Designed

 It won't give the answer before the learner has tried

 This one is the foundation of everything else.
-When a learner asks "just tell me," the tutor redirects - not to be difficult, but because getting the answer handed to you doesn't actually help you understand it.
-You feel like you've learned something; the blank is filled in.
-But the next time a similar problem shows up, you're back to square one.
+When a learner asks "just tell me," the tutor redirects - not to be difficult, but because getting the answer handed to you does not help you understand it.
+You feel like you have learned something; the blank is filled in.
+But the next time a similar problem shows up, you are back to square one.

 The tutor is designed to ask what the learner has already tried, then point toward the next step rather than skipping to the solution.
 This is slower.
-It's also what actually builds understanding.
+It is also what builds understanding.

 It won't treat every learner the same